Massless particle: Standard Model gauge bosons

 The photon (carrier of electromagnetism) is one of two known gauge bosons thought to be massless.
 The photon is well-known from direct observation to exist and be massless.

 The other massless gauge boson is the gluon (carrier of the strong force) whose existence has been inferred from particle collision decay products; it is expected to be massless, but a zero mass has not been confirmed by experiment.

-Although there are compelling theoretical reasons to believe that gluons are massless, they can never be observed as free particles due to being confined within hadrons, and hence their presumed lack of rest mass cannot be confirmed by any feasible experiment.
+Although there are compelling theoretical reasons to believe that gluons are massless, they can never be observed as free particles because they are confined within hadrons, and hence their presumed lack of rest mass cannot be confirmed by any feasible experiment.

-The only other observed gauge bosons are the W and Z bosons, which are known from experiments to be extremely massive, even heavier than iron nuclei.

 Hypothetical graviton

 The graviton is a hypothetical tensor boson proposed to be the carrier of gravitational force in some quantum theories of gravity, but no such theory has been successfully incorporated into the Standard Model, so the Standard Model neither predicts any such particle nor requires it, and no gravitational quantum particle has been indicated by experiment.
 Whether a graviton would be massless if it existed is likewise an open question.